reinoute/nunjucks-postcss-es2015-boilerplate/README.md

 1. Run `npm start` to start development server and watch for JS/CSS changes.
 1. Navigate to [localhost:1337](http://localhost:1337).

+Navigating to *localhost:1337/example.html* will render the view located in `src/views/example/example.html`.

 ## Preparing production build

 Run `npm run build` to generate a production build.
 Output is located in the `dist/` folder.